 Answers to frequently asked questions.

 This page is for beginners, but has some advanced material too: About buying.
 About selling.
 About eBay and other auctions.
 About rarity and the difference between collecting US and ancient coins.
-There are also numerous pages on the coins of particular emperors and particular collecting themes.
-[Return to the main educational site ]
+There are also numerous pages on the coins of particular emperors and particular collecting themes at my the main educational site ]